 The last self-assessment was conducted internally at the end of September 2020.
 For this purpose, a questionnaire was distributed to all members, in which they could give their assessment of the effectiveness of the working methods of the Supervisory Board and its committees.
 The Presiding Committee and the Supervisory Board have subsequently dealt with the results and derived measures from them.
 These primarily concerned the work of the Supervisory Board, the organisation of the meetings and the main topics that the Supervisory Board dealt with in more detail.
-The next self-assessment is planned for 2023.
+The next self-assessment is planned for the beginning of 2024 and is accompanied externally by the consulting company ECBE (European Center for Board Effectiveness GmbH) since September 2023.
+The Company is not aware of any other relationships between ECBE and the Company or its directors.